front-end-foundations/6-Basilica/readme.md

 </div> -->
 ```

+And remove the JavaScript related to it in scripts.js.

 ### createElement

-You can use the `document.createElement()` method to create an element, e.g.:
+You can use the `document.createElement()` method to create an element.

+In the browser's console e.g.:

 ```js
 > var div = document.createElement('div');